rajatprat/GATE-Stats/conditional-expectation.md

-Thus, conditional expectation can change when the observed value of `Y` changes.
+Thus, conditional expectation can change when the observed value of $Y$ changes.

 ---